experimental-software/linux-training/README.md

 This repository contains the code which is used to generate the website for the Linux Training course materials.

+- Presentation: Slides and speaker notes for explaining the context for a particular topic.
+- Tutorials: Step-by-step guides to achieve a particular goal.

 ## Dependencies

 The website is build using the following technologies: